moclojer/moclojer.com/content/blog/clj-rq-is-finally-stable.md

 > RQ (Redis Queue) is a simple Clojure package for queueing jobs and processing them in the background with workers.
 It is backed by Redis and it is designed to have a low barrier to entry.

-We began developing it back in May, as an in-house alternative to the currently existing Redis Clojure libraries and wrappers, which were giving us really bad runtime errors.
+We began developing it back in May, as an in-house alternative to the currently existing Redis Clojure libraries and wrappers, which were causing significant runtime errors.

 > We eventually reached out to `carmine`, one of the libraries that weren't working for us, and reported the issues, which actually got solved.